My Novel about Zombies Infiltrating Opus Dei and Spanish High Society

 “Yeah, I guess that’s the only thing we can do… Anyway, you gonna watch the football match tonight?”

 P.S.
 Calling this a novel is, of course, a huge exaggeration.
 It’s barely even a short story.
-But if you like zombies, I’ve got another article about the ebola zombie apocalypse.
+But if you like zombies, I’ve got another article about the ebola zombie apocalypse and about the Coronavirus in Spain.
 Enjoy!